ahmostafa147/dsc80-project/README.md

 Missingness Dependency

-Missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> does depend on <code class="language-plaintext highlighter-rouge">“league”</code>.
-We wanted to determine if <code class="language-plaintext highlighter-rouge">“league”</code> and <code class="language-plaintext highlighter-rouge">“killsat15”</code> were missing at random (MAR) or missing completely at random (MCAR).
+Looking through the data, we were interesting in assessing the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code>  and verifying whether it depends on the <code class="language-plaintext highlighter-rouge">“league”</code> or not.
+This would help us identify whether <code class="language-plaintext highlighter-rouge">“killsat15”</code> is missing at random (MAR) or missing completely at random (MCAR).

-Here is the observed distribution of missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> for each <code class="language-plaintext highlighter-rouge">“league”</code>, where False means that it is missing, and True means it is present:
+We started by getting and plotting the distribution of missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> for each <code class="language-plaintext highlighter-rouge">“league”</code>, where False means that it is missing, and True means it is present:

 <iframe src="assets/league_distribution_mar.html" width="800" height="600" frameBorder="0"></iframe>